-When roasted at high temperatures, the radish’s bright poppy red skin turns a wonderful pastel pink, its crispness gives way to a juicy tenderness and its trademark peppery bite is muted.
-I took the Kitchn’s recipe a step further and tossed my radishes with some aromatic herbes de Provence and roasted them with red onion.
-All together it’s a side dish with sweet, caramelized flavors that’s impressive enough for a roast or ham, but easy enough for a weeknight accompaniment to chicken or pork chops.
+I took the Kitchn’s recipe a step further, tossed my radishes with some aromatic herbes de Provence, and roasted them with red onion.
+Altogether it’s a side dish with sweet, caramelized flavors that’s impressive enough for a roast or ham but easy enough for a weeknight with chicken or pork chops.

 In other words, you’ll want to keep this recipe handy.

 They’re pretty mild and are not as peppery as raw radishes.
 The roasting mellows them out and so they go great with a lot of different main dishes.